SelfProgramming/deno-mock-server/Readme.md

 ````

 ## NOTE:
-Random generation will create content only one time for each projects route.
+Random generation will create content only one time for each project's route.
 To re-generate content you must clean project cache.
 Cache will be available until cleaning.
 All data mutations will apply to cache files on your file system